misje/opencti-wazuh-connector/docs/source/troubleshooting.rst

 "[…] has no queryable data"
 ---------------------------

-This happens when the entity to enrich does not have any compatible metadata, e.g.
+This happens when the searched entity does not have any compatible metadata, e.g.

 - The entity is an Artifact and does not contain any hashes (there is no other